 Larry Fanning Western Art:

-A self taught artist from Kansas, Larry Fanning is most recognized for his captivating paintings of the wild west and featuring wildlife in their most splendor.
-His images capture life on the American Frontier, celebrates Native American traditions and presents a variety of wildlife in their true environments.
-Larry's attention to detail with his subjects and settings, truly bring his artworks to life as if you were standing next to these great icons!
+A self taught artist from Kansas, Larry Fanning is most recognized for his captivating paintings of the west, and wild animals in their natural splendor.
+His images capture life on the American Frontier, celebrate Native American traditions, and present a variety of wildlife in their true environments.
+Larry Fanning's attention to detail truly brings his artworks to life--as if you were standing next to these great icons!

-As Larry discusses his inspiration, he says "the iconic part of western art is very much at the heart of being an American, even though America is resented in many parts of the world.
+In discussing his inspiration, Larry Fanning states, "The iconic part of western art is very much at the heart of being an American, even though America is resented in many parts of the world.
 I find the philosophical essence of the old West is very much alive today, in this modern world, and I encounter wisdom and inspiration in being around everyday western people.
 I learn from this, and hopefully, it shows in my paintings."

 Ragan Gennusa Western Art:

-Remember there is NO SALES TAX when you purchase outside of Colorado.
+Remember, there is NO SALES TAX when you purchase outside of Colorado.
 We also offer deals on domestic and international shipping through UPS/FedEx.
-Don't forget to ask about our Collector's Financing Program through Wells Fargo to make payme ... (more)
+Don't forget to ask about our Collector's Financing Program through Wells Fargo to make payments stress free. ... (more)

 Nancy Glazier Western Art:

-Surrounded by mountain beauty and the animals Nancy Glazier loves to paint, Glazier says, "I feel a kinship with the animal that grows as the painting progresses.
+Surrounded by mountain beauty and the animals she loves to paint, the artist says, "I feel a kinship with the animal that grows as the painting progresses.
 There is a powerful chemistry at work.
 People always ask me what my favorite animal is to paint.
 I tell them it is always the very animal I am painting at the time."
-For Glazier, it is "...a warm, living, breathing process that brings me back again and again to the easel.
+For Nancy Glazier, it is "a warm, living, breathing process that brings me back again and again to the easel.
 It is my ultimate reward."

 Bruce Greene Western Art: